 February 8 - April 13

-Orchid Daze: Impressionists celebrates the work of three artists who found creative energy in the beauty of landscapes: Vincent Van Gogh, Claude Monet and Paul Gauguin.
+Orchid Daze: Lasting Impressions celebrates the work of three artists who found creative energy in the beauty of landscapes: Vincent van Gogh, Claude Monet and Paul Gauguin.
 The exhibition showcases the artists eye-opening ways of seeing and perceiving the world.

-Monet reigns in the Orchid Atrium.
-The centerpiece is a tranquil pool filled with planters of massed orchids suggesting clusters of “water lilies.”
-Lilac, pink and salmon Pansy Orchids (Miltonia) and Cattleya hybrids appear to float above the reflective surface in an abstracted homage to the artist’s most famous paintings.
-Delicate wooden railings float over the water and suggest the elegance of Giverny's iconic bridge.
-Potted willows start the show as bare brown silhouettes, then scintillate with golden catkins, and finally unfold in a diversity of greens.
+A tranquil pool filled with planters of lilac, pink and salmon pansy orchids and cattleya hybrids suggests clusters of water lilies from Monet's famed garden Giverny.
+Potted willows begin the exhibition as bare brown silhouettes, then scintillate with golden catkins and finally unfold in a diversity of greens.
 Miniature orchids and grass-like plants create jeweled tapestries beneath the trees.